Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 ```

-If you don't want to have to create a new core everytime you update Slime or SBCL, you can use this process insead (it won't be as quick as the one above,
+If you don't want to have to create a new core everytime you update Slime or SBCL, you can use this process instead (it won't be as quick as the one above,
 however!) enter your REPL and enter:

 ```